Bill1111/hw04-rachlobay/STAT545-HW04-Tidy-data-and-joins.md

 We can see from the anti\_join function output that the only row the overpriced\_coffee\_shop\_menu tibble where there is nomatching values in coffee\_brand is the tea row.
 Hence, the tea row was the only row in the output (with its column values for drink\_type and `price ($)` from overpriced\_coffee\_shop\_menu).

 I will aim to show this clearly by displaying the original tables of overpriced\_coffee\_shop\_menu and coffee\_brand close to the anti\_join reslt for you to see the impact of the anti\_join function.
 Note I did not put all three tables side-by-side, because the tables overlap when we use tableGrob and the grid.arrange() functions.
-Also, note that I hid the code because it is basically the same as when we looked at left\_join and right\_join side-by-side.

 ![](STAT545-HW04-Tidy-data-and-joins_files/figure-markdown_github/unnamed-chunk-21-1.png)